bregman-arie/devops-exercises/README.md

 :information_source: &nbsp;This repo contains questions and exercises on various technical topics, sometimes related to DevOps and SRE :)

-:bar_chart: &nbsp;There are currently **1435** questions
+:bar_chart: &nbsp;There are currently **1500** questions

+:books: &nbsp;To learn more about DevOps and SRE, check the resources in [devops-resources](https://github.com/bregman-arie/devops-resources) repository

 :warning: &nbsp;You can use these for preparing for an interview but most of the questions and exercises don't represent an actual interview.
 Please read [Q&A](common-qa.md) for more details

 :thought_balloon: &nbsp;If you wonder "How to prepare for a DevOps interview?", you might want to read some of my suggestions [here](prepare_for_interview.md)

+:busts_in_silhouette: &nbsp;[Join](https://www.facebook.com/groups/538897960007080) our [Facebook group](https://www.facebook.com/groups/538897960007080) for additional exercises, articles and more resources on DevOps

 :pencil: &nbsp;You can add more questions and exercises by submitting pull requests :) You can read more about it [here](CONTRIBUTING.md)

-:books: &nbsp;To learn more about DevOps and SRE, check the resources in [devops-resources](https://github.com/bregman-arie/devops-resources) repository

-:busts_in_silhouette: &nbsp;[Join](https://www.facebook.com/groups/538897960007080) our [Facebook group](https://www.facebook.com/groups/538897960007080) for additional exercises, articles and more resources on DevOps

 ****